gavinfielder/pft/README.md

 # Credits

 The test method itself was adapted from outdated moulinette test files a buddy gave me, from which the author was ly@42.fr.
 The vast majority of code was written by me.
-The tests prefixed moul\_ were adapted from the moulinette test files, the tests with \_ftfc\_ were adapted from 42FileChecker, and all other tests (so far) were written by me.
+The tests prefixed moul\_ were adapted from the moulinette test files, the tests with \_ftfc\_ were adapted from 42FileChecker.
+The vast majority of tests were written by me; some tests were contributed by Eric (phtruong) and Aymen (akharrou).

 Also thanks to:
 - [rwright](https://github.com/wright08)
-- phtruong
 - [osfally](https://github.com/shaparder)
 - [dfonarev](https://github.com/ruv1nce)
 for various suggestions and feature motivations.